 Direction of shaft rotation determines inlet and outlet ports (see line dimension drawing).
 Prior to installation, rotate the pump manually in direction of rotation to set flexible blades in direction desired.

-DO NOT RUN DRY - Rubber impellers generate high rubbing friction unless lubricated by liquid being pumped.
+DO NOT RUN DRY - Neoprene impellers generate high rubbing friction unless lubricated by liquid being pumped.
 Lack of liquid will cause impeller to burn up.

 Liquids compatible with neoprene can be pumped including fresh and salt water solutions and mild chemicals.
 Do not pump gasoline, severe solvents or acids.
 When possible, flush pump with fresh water after each usage.
 Nitrile impellers can handle oil contaminated water and kerosene at reduced impeller service life.
 Extremes of cold and heat will affect impeller life.
 Limits of 40°F to 180°F should be observed.
 Do not allow liquid in pump to freeze.
 Drain pump by removing drain plug provided located at bottom of pump body.
 Use methyl alcohol based anti-freeze compounds.